 With Host inventory, you gain full visibility and inventory into the business and IT operational data on all your endpoints.
 By reviewing inventory for all your hosts in a single place, you can quickly identify IT and security issues that exist in your network, such as identifying a suspicious service or autorun that were added to an endpoint.

-The Cortex XDR agent scans the endpoint every 24 hours for any updates.
+The Cortex XDR agent scans the endpoint every 24 hours for any updates and displays the data found over the last 30 days.
 Alternatively, you can rescan the endpoint to retrieve the most updated data.
 It can take Cortex XDR up to 6 hours to collect initial data from all endpoints in your network.

 The following are prerequisites to enable Host inventory for your Cortex XDR instance: